Book a demo

 Which print techniques does the t-shirt flow support?

-FastEditor supports screen printing, direct-to-garment (DTG), embroidery, and heat transfer for t-shirt decoration.
-Each technique has its own production file output — colour separations for screen print, stitch files for embroidery, and high-resolution RGB files for DTG.
+FastEditor supports screen printing, direct-to-garment (DTG) and heat transfer for t-shirt decoration, with embroidery visualisation and DST file generation in testing with our first partners.
+Each technique has its own production file output — colour separations for screen print and high-resolution RGB files for DTG.
 The correct output is generated automatically based on the technique configured for each product.

 Can customers design both the front and back in the same order?